microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 <!-- markdownlint-disable MD002 MD041 -->

 As a pre-requisite, Microsoft Graph Data Connect should be enabled in your tenant.
 We recommended to have an Azure Active Directory (Azure AD) application and storage destination resource created.
-To register an application with Microsoft Graph Data Connect via the Azure portal, developers are welcomed with a wizard divided into three tabs: **Registration Info**, **Datasets**, and **Review + create**.
+These steps go over how to register an application with Microsoft Graph Data Connect via the Azure portal, developers are welcomed with a wizard divided into three tabs: **Registration Info**, **Datasets**, and **Review + create**.

 ## Register your application with Microsoft Graph Data Connect